-Joint Project 2072 Battlespace Communications System (Land) (BCS(L)) Phase 2A is delivering approximately 11,000 Combat Radios and ancillary equipment to replace the Wagtail, Pintail and Raven fleets for the majority of the Land Force.
-Phase 2A is also establishing the mature support system for the new generation Combat and Tactical Data Radios.
+Joint Project 2072 Battlespace Communications System (Land) (BCS(L)) Phase 2A has delivered approximately 11,000 Combat Radios and ancillary equipment to replace the Wagtail, Pintail and Raven fleets for the majority of the Land Force.
+Phase 2A has also established the mature support system for the new generation Combat and Tactical Data Radios.